 What does this mean?
 Uber and Lyft will pay higher than the market value for a claim.
 So if you are a plaintiff’s lawyer, you are selling your client short if you are fighting to get the fair value of the case.
 You want to get what they will give you and this means getting them to go as high as they will (or filing a lawsuit to get them there).

 Contact Miller & Zois About Claims Against Lyft or Uber

 Do I need a lawyer after a car accident with Lyft or Uber?
 If you have a serious injury or wrongful death case you do.
-Whether you have a standard auto accident claim or a major assault and battery case, going after Lyft or Uber on your own can range from difficult to impossible.
+Whether you have auto accident claim or a major assault and battery case, going after Lyft or Uber on your own can range from difficult to impossible.
 The personal injury attorneys at Miller & Zois have the knowledge and experience to help.
 Call us at 800-553-8082 or contact us online for a free consultation.